Topological insulators and geometry of vector bundles

 Recall that the covariant derivative is closely related to the parallel transport.
-If we treat wave function as a section of a vector bundle, the parallel transport looks like a phase rotation of a state vector characterizing a point-like particle during the motion along some path.
-At first sight, this is not compatible with quantum physics, since quantum particles are delocalized and do not have a definite trajectory.
-However, there is a way to formulate quantum mechanics that includes this picture of the parallel transport: it is the Feynman path integral approach.
-Here we use this framework to discuss effects of the gauge potential on the interference pattern of electrons in the double-slit experiment.
+If we treat wave function as a section of a vector bundle, the parallel transport looks like a phase rotation of a state vector characterizing a point-like particle during its motion along some path.
+At first sight, this is not compatible with quantum physics, since quantum particles are delocalized and do not have definite trajectories.
+However, there is a way to formulate quantum mechanics that includes this picture of the parallel transport: it is the Feynman path integral approach \cite{Feynman1965}.
+Here we use this framework to discuss the effects of the gauge potential on the interference pattern of electrons in the double-slit experiment, following Ref.~\cite{Sakurai1994}.